 Party Wall Award clauses

-Here are a few comments to clauses that I come across regularly when dealing with 2 surveyor awards, either in draft awards forwarded to me or inserted into draft awards returned back to me.
+Here are a few comments to clauses that I come across regularly when dealing with 2 surveyor awards, either in draft awards forwarded to me or inserted into draft awards returned back to me, some are one-off clauses.

 I look forward to any comments anyone has to these clauses or my comments.
 This is another work in progresses which just gets added to as when… mainly if I want to switch off from something else.